Parks and Preserves

 - Parks and Preserves - Rules and Regulations

 Both public and private organizations offer recreation in open spaces in Mansfield and many of them are linked to town parks.

 Bicentennial Pond - This pond was created for the 1976 bicentennial.
-It is the site of recreational activities, including summer swimming, picnicking, and the Parks & Recreation led "Camp Mansfield" summer day camp.
+It is the site of recreational activities, including a universal access trail, summer swimming, picnicking, and the Parks & Recreation led "Camp Mansfield" summer day camp.

 Lynch Landing - Through a trail license on the Quinn property, the Town of Mansfield maintains a trail allowing public access to the Willimantic River from Depot Rd.
 Parking is behind the Town-owned Reynolds (Depot) School Building and follow the trail to the Willimantic River.